fastlane/fastlane/Actions.md

 commit_version_bump

 commit_version_bump(
-  message: 'Version Bump', # create a commit with a custom message )
+  message: 'Version Bump',                         # create a commit with a custom message
+  xcodeproj_path: './path/to/MyProject.xcodeproj', # optional, if you have multiple Xcode project files, you must specify your main project heremain project
+)
 ```